-The remaining $24 million will be used to cover emergency expenses including public safety, direct care, public health and many other areas to meet the needs of the community.
+The remaining $24 million was used to cover emergency expenses including public safety, direct care, public health and many other areas to meet the needs of the community.

 Beginning of tab section with 3 tabs.
 Left and right arrow keys will navigate between tab navigation links.

 - Home meal delivery - Ending April 20, 2021.

 - Emergency Assistance - Expanded program closed.
 Regular program available.

 An anticipated $42.2 million is being spent on financial assistance programs to provide immediate assistance to individuals and families in need.

 - $16.2 million of support for those experiencing homelessness, including providing COVID-19 respite and hotel rooms to allow residents to physically distance outside of large shelters, as well as meals and other related services.

 - $7 million for Emergency Assistance: This funding is helping people affected by COVID-19 pay for past due rent/mortgage, a damage deposit, or prevent utilities from being disconnected.

 - $10 million for food support and basic needs: This funding is increasing availability and access to food and basic needs by residents impacted by COVID-19 with a focus on direct food delivery to households, including culturally appropriate prepared meals and non-perishable food boxes.
 The county is partnering with existing food providers to expand access.